-Begin by gathering some documentation, next ask for help from family and friends, and finally, ask the bank or car dealer for a loan.
+Gather some documentation and ask for help from family and friends before approaching the bank or car dealer for a loan.

 A major factor in getting approved for a car loan is your credit history.
-If you do not have any credit history, the lender is going to look in other places to verify if you can afford the payment.
-And confirm the likelihood you will repay your debt.
-Gather the following documentation to substantiate your history.
+If you have no credit history, the lender will look in other places to verify you can afford the payment and confirm the likelihood you will repay your debt.
+Gather the following documentation to substantiate your history:

 - Copy of your bank statement

-- Documentation of any reoccurring bills such as a utility or phone bill
+- Documentation of any recurring bills such as a utility or phone bill

-It is important to have all the documentation listed above.
-Credit history is not required to open a bank account, however it will confirm if your account is in good standing.
-Utility and phone bills are also easily set up without credit history and can provide proof to the lender that you can pay a reoccurring bill on time.
+It is important to have, at a minimum, all the documentation listed above.
+Credit history is not required to open a bank account, however, it will confirm if your account is in good standing.
+Utility and phone bills are also easily set up without credit history and can provide proof to the lender that you can pay a recurring bill on time.

-A source of steady income is also important.
-The longer you have been with a single employer the better because to shows the lender you can hold a job.
+A source of a steady income is also important.
+The longer you have been with a single employer, the better, because it shows the lender you can hold a job for the long-haul.

 Ask Family and Friends

-- Always make your payments on time and do your best to pay off your loan early
+- Always make payments on time and do your best to pay off your loan early.

 Inquire About a Loan at a Bank or Car Dealership

 A car loan can be complicated to obtain without prior credit.
 Building good credit is vital for your financial future.
-For great tips on building good credit check out “How to Build Credit”.
 With a little planning, you will be driving your new set of wheels in no time.